nathanmonte/webscraper-interview-challenge/README.md

 ## How to run

+- Project requires a minimum node version of 14 to run.
 - You will need to install dependencies using yarn by running `yarn`
 - You can run the web scraper by calling `yarn start URL` where URL is a web page which you want to scrape.